fariadev22/Youtube-Playlist-Naukar-Desktop/README.md

 * Ability to preview details about a playlist video e.g. title, description, thumbnail, duration, URL, owner, privacy status, date it was added to playlist on, position in playlist, details of who added the video to playlist, etc.

 ## How to Use
-* Create a client Id and client secret by registering the application on Google Cloud.
+* Create a client Id and client secret by registering your application on Google Cloud.
 See [link](https://support.google.com/cloud/answer/6158849?hl=en) for more details.
-* Download the JSON file and rename it to "client_secrets.json".
-Place it in the `Youtube Playlist Naukar Windows` directory and set its Build action to "Content".
+* Download the JSON file from Google Cloud console containing the id and secret and rename it to `client_secrets.json`.
-* Get the application verified from Google.
+* Get the application verified from Google for full access to all its abilities.
+* Next, clone the project source code files provided in this repository.
-* Build the application.
+* Build the project locally.
+* Place the `client_secrets.json` file in the Debug folder generated when you build your project.
-* Run the application by opening the generated .exe file.
+* Run the project by opening the generated .exe file.

+Note: When creating your application it is recommended to secure the `client_secrets.json` file to prevent misuse.

+## Feedback/Queries/Report an Issue
+To report an issue, provide any feedback or get queries answered please create an issue here: https://github.com/fariadev22/Youtube-Playlist-Naukar-Desktop/issues .